N-Quasi-Abelian Categories vs N-Tilting Torsion Pairs: -structures

-is distinguished.
-This triangle is (up to a unique isomorphism) the unique distinguished triangle $(A,X,B)$ with $A$ in $\cDll0$ and $B$ in $\cDgg1$ and it is called the \emph{approximating triangle} of $X$ (for the $t$-structure $\cD$).
 The classes $\cD^{\leq 0}$ and $\cD^{\geq 0}$ are called the \emph{aisle} and the \emph{co-aisle} of the $t$-structure $\cD$.
-More generally as proved in \cite{KeVo} (see also \cite[7.2]{KeDerCarTil}) the data of a $t$-structure is equivalent to the datum of its aisle (which is by definition a full subcategory of ${\mathcal U}\hookrightarrow \cC$ closed by $[1]$, stable under extension and such that the inclusion functor admits a right adjoint) or of its co-aisle.
+The data of a $t$-structure is equivalent to the datum of its aisle (which is by definition: ${\mathcal U}\hookrightarrow \cC$ full subcategory admitting a right adjoint, closed by $[1]$, stable under extension; see \cite{KeVo} and \cite[7.2]{KeDerCarTil}).